 Broadband has changed our lives, allowing us to communicate quickly, entertain ourselves, get news from a range of sources and keep in touch with family members all over the world.

-Superfast fibre optic broadband like BT Infinity offers speeds up to five times faster than the average speed of standard UK broadband, and is available in more and more places.
+Superfast fibre optic broadband like Superfast Fibre offers speeds up to five times faster than the average speed of standard UK broadband, and is available in more and more places.
 But what has been the impact of superfast broadband – and what will it allow us to do in the future?
 Let’s find out…

 It also means there are more opportunities for people to live away from urban centres, choosing to work from home.